Delve.ai

 Segmentation and targeting further enables you to thoroughly understand your market and provide the right solutions to the right people at the right time.
 Thus, helping you find leads who are most likely to convert into paying customers.

 • Know your customers.
-Market segmentation helps you understand your buyers’ perspectives in a way you couldn’t before.
+Marketing segmentation helps you understand your buyers’ perspectives in a way you couldn’t before.
 You’ll be able to know your customers’ goals, motivations, communication preferences, purchasing patterns and buying behavior.

 • New market opportunities.
 Segmentation is a market strategy that lets you divide your total addressable market into smaller segments.
 Doing this, you can discover niche markets and build a new customer base.